wendywarren/ac-type/_kb/classification-categories.md

 This classification is a broad one which includes all designs without serifs.
 It includes Grotesque, Neo-Grotesque, Geometric, Humanist.
 Their characteristics vary widely.

-The first Sans Serif was designed in the early 1800.
-They were called Grotesque, as in deformed, misshapen, mangled, etc...
-Compared to serif faces, they were initially seen as
+The first Sans Serif was designed in the early 1800s.
+They were called Grotesque, as in deformed, misshapen, mangled, etc… Compared to serif faces, they were initially seen as vulgar.

 In the graphic below, we move forward chronologically.